 - In The Annoying Orange episode "Cruel as a Cucumber," Orange wants to get Cucumber to like him.
 Angel Orange and Devil Orange both pop up to give him advice, but both of them just suggest ways to annoy Cucumber.
 Angel Orange's suggestions are nicer, though.

 - In the Napster Bad short "Metallica Millionaire", James Hetfield has just one of these, a devil in the shape of Lars Ulrich.

 - In Chargesdotcomdotbr, there's one story with Corrupt Politician Paulo Maluf receiving visits from these angels.
-When Maluf stated there was no Money of his in any tax-free paradise, a good angel showed up and told him not to lie.
+When Maluf stated there was no Money of his in any tax havens, a good angel showed up and told him not to lie.
 Then a bad angel showed up to point out he's telling the truth.
-The money he keeps in Kayman Islands isn't his; it's the people's.
+The money he keeps in Cayman Islands isn't his; it's the people's.
 Then Maluf claims that, if anything on his name is found, he promised to donate everything to Saint House.
 Upon the good angel's doubts, the bad one claimed he meant the house where Maluf lives with his saint family.
-Maluf also claimed the accusations are a consequence of the Brazilian Presidential elections of that time because he lead the run.
-The bad angel said it's just someone summon him for an oficial statement and he runs off to Paris.
+Maluf also claimed the accusations are a consequence of the Brazilian Presidential elections of that time because he led the run.
+The bad angel said it's just someone summon him for an official statement and he runs off to Paris.
 The good angel quit after that.